brownrl/gpxtrack/README.md

 2. Host it some where and browse to it with your phone. (herd share?)
 3. Save it to your home screen.

+### OR...

+Browse to https://brownrl.github.io/gpxtrack/ and save it to your home screen.
+It's a PWA so it will save as an 'app' on your phone.

 ## Usage

 1. Export a GPX file from your favorite app to you files.